ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition Point-In-Time Recovery (PITR) is available for select clients.{: preview}

 The APIs for earliest recovery point and restore do not currently use PITR capabilities.
-They are provided as a shim so that external applications can begin testing the feature.{: important}
+They are provided as a shim so that external applications can begin integrating with the IBM {{site.data.keyword.databases-for}} management API.{: important}

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition offers PITR using any timestamp greater than the earliest available recovery point.
 To discover the earliest recovery point through the API, use the [point-in-time-recovery timestamp endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability).